Canon’s FilmFIVE Festival Returns for Second Iteration in 2019

 About Canon Singapore Pte.
 Ltd.

 Canon is a global leader in photographic and digital imaging solutions.
 Canon Singapore Pte.
 Ltd. is the headquarters for South & Southeast Asia driving sales, marketing and service strategies.
-Besides handling the domestic market, the company covers 22 other regions including subsidiaries in India, Malaysia, Thailand and Vietnam.
+Besides handling the domestic market, the company covers 22 other countries and regions including subsidiaries in India, Malaysia, Thailand and Vietnam.
 The parent company Canon Inc. has a global network of more than 300 companies and employs close to 200,000 people worldwide.
-It is dedicated to the advancement in technology and innovation and commits more than 8% of its total revenue each year to R&D. Canon is consistently one of the top few companies to earn the most number of patents over the last 20 years.
-As a Fortune Global 500 company, Canon is guided by its kyosei philosophy that focuses on living and working together for the common good.
+Canon is guided by its kyosei philosophy that focuses on living and working together for the common good.

 More information is available at https://sg.canon.